Necklacing

-Necklacing is a method of extrajudicial summary execution and torture carried out by forcing a rubber tire drenched with petrol around a victim's chest and arms, and setting it on fire.
-The term "necklace" originated in the 1980s in black townships of apartheid South Africa where suspected Apartheid collaborators were publicly executed in this fashion.
+Necklacing is a method of extrajudicial summary execution and torture carried out by forcing a rubber tire drenched with gasoline around a victim's chest and arms, and setting it on fire.
+The term "necklace" originated in the 1980s, in the black townships of apartheid South Africa, where suspected apartheid collaborators were publicly executed in this fashion.

 South Africa

 Necklacing was used by the black community to punish its members who were perceived as collaborators with the apartheid government.
 Necklacing was primarily used on black police informants; the practice was often carried out in the name of the struggle, although the executive body of the African National Congress (ANC), the most broadly supported South African opposition movement, condemned it.
-In 1986, Winnie Mandela, then-wife of the imprisoned Nelson Mandela, and who herself had endured torture and four imprisonments to a total of two years, stated, "With our boxes of matches, and our necklaces, we shall liberate this country", which was widely seen as an explicit endorsement of necklacing.
+In 1986, Winnie Mandela, then-wife of the imprisoned Nelson Mandela, and who herself had endured torture and four imprisonments to a total of two years, stated, "With our boxes of matches, and our necklaces, we shall liberate this country," which was widely seen as an explicit endorsement of necklacing.
 This caused the ANC to initially distance itself from her, although she later took on a number of official positions within the party.

-The first victim of necklacing, according to the South African Truth and Reconciliation Commission, was a young black woman, Maki Skosana, on 20 July 1985.
+The first victim of necklacing, according to the South African Truth and Reconciliation Commission, was a young black woman, Maki Skosana of Duduza, on 20 July 1985:

+However, according to Ball, the first widely reported instance of necklacing was the killing of Thamsanqa Benjamin Kinikini from KwaNobuhle, Eastern Cape, on 23 March 1985.
+Kinikini, a member of the local town council, was allegedly involved in corruption and violence, and had refused to resign from his position, unlike some of his colleagues.
+He was also accused of participating in the abduction of United Democratic Front (UDF) youths.
+Five of his sons and nephews were killed alongside him.
+The incident received significant media coverage, including footage by Dutch television showing a crowd chanting and dancing around his burning body.
+This publicity may have contributed to the escalation of the practice in the following period.